Southern California Rapid Transit District: Metro Rail

 On October 27, 2005 an independent group of experts stated that there was no significant problem with methane explosion.
 Congressman Waxman then proposed legislation to lift the federal ban on subway construction in the Wilshire Corridor, which passed.
 By 2007, this lifting of the ban, along with several other factors such as traffic congestion, lessening racial prejudice, increasingly progressive and environmental attitudes, have rekindled interest in what has come to be known as the Metro Purple Line.

 However, a separate measure passed locally in Los Angeles has prohibited use of Metro's local sales tax revenue on "new subway construction".
-This has deterred Metro from building underground, although the Metro Gold Line Eastside Extension light rail has a 1.8 mi segment where it runs underground.
+This had deterred Metro from building underground,.
+However, the Metro E Line Eastside Extension light rail has a 1.8 mi segment where it runs underground.

 In the following years, several light rail and subway lines were opened.
 In 1990, RTD opened the Metro Blue Line, the region's first modern light rail line.
 In 1993, the first segment (known as MOS-1 for Minimal Operable Segment 1) of the heavy rail Red Line opened, running from Union Station to MacArthur Park.
 Three years later, the Red Line was extended to Wilshire/Western in Koreatown.

 RTD pioneered experimenting with alternate fuel buses in what the Transit Coalition derisively called "the fuel of the month club."
 At the start of Metro's existence, there were buses running on ethanol, methanol, regular diesel, low-sulfur (clean) diesel, and CNG.
 Battery-operated buses and trolleybuses were proposed but never operated in regular service.